 I just finished reading I Am Malala and the only thing I can remember is that she likes playing Connect Four.

 I am a huge fan of Connect Four.
 I win most the time, and I am eager to challenge Malala to a game one day.
 She’ll look at me with a mischievous smile and say, “check mate,” but she won’t notice that I actually have the winning move, so I’ll say, “The sun is setting,” as I connect my fourth token.

-She’ll look up at me and ask why I said that, and I’ll explain that the token falling into place sort of look like a setting sun.
+She’ll look up at me and ask why I said that, and I’ll explain that the token falling into place sort of looks like a setting sun.

 She’ll tell me “that’s not funny” and I’ll say “I never said it was.
-You’re distracting from my victory.”
+Now let me enjoy my victory.”

-She’s a good sport so we’ll clean up together and grab some lunch.
+She’s a good sport so we’ll clean up together and grab some lunch downtown.

 As I imagined this scenario, I started to question my reading comprehension skills.
 I had just finished an incredible book about Malala’s journey in Swat Valley and how she overcame intense oppression and bullets from the Taliban.
 And all I could think about was Connect Four.

 I thought really hard and tried to remember what else had happened in this amazing book.
 Again, I started thinking about Connect Four, but I caught myself, and patted myself on the back for being so self-aware.